VRF¶

 Ping uses ICMP protocol’s mandatory ECHO_REQUEST datagram to elicit an ICMP ECHO_RESPONSE from a host or gateway.
 ECHO_REQUEST datagrams (pings) will have an IP and ICMP header, followed by “struct timeval” and an arbitrary number of pad bytes used to fill out the packet.

-When doing fault isolation with ping, your should first run it on the local host, to verify that the local network interface is up and running.
+When doing fault isolation with ping, you should first run it on the local host, to verify that the local network interface is up and running.
 Then, continue with hosts and gateways further down the road towards your destination.
-Round-trip times and packet loss statistics are computed.
+Round-trip time and packet loss statistics are computed.

 Duplicate packets are not included in the packet loss calculation, although the round-trip time of these packets is used in calculating the minimum/ average/maximum round-trip time numbers.